DevScholar/rust-for-js-devs/src/benchmarking/index.md

 Running benchmarks in Rust is done via [`cargo bench`][cargo-bench], a specific command for `cargo` which is executing all the methods annotated with the `#[bench]` attribute.
 This attribute is currently [unstable][bench-unstable] and available only for the nightly channel.

-.NET users can make use of `Benchmark.js` library to benchmark methods and track their performance.
+JavaScript users can make use of `Benchmark.js` library to benchmark methods and track their performance.
 The equivalent of `Benchmark.js` is a crate named `Criterion`.

 As per its [documentation][criterion-docs], `Criterion` collects and stores statistical information from run to run and can automatically detect performance regressions as well as measuring optimizations.